 As covered in a previous post on this blog – functional fibers are also called isolated fibers.
 They are often added to foods that aren’t naturally high in fiber in order to boost the food’s presumed fiber content.
-Increasingly, you see isolated fibers added to traditionally low fiber foods, there’s High Fiber V8 Vegetable Juice, Progresso High Fiber Canned Soups and most recently, Fiber One’s High Fiber Cottage Cheese.
-While these added fibers may increase the total grams of dietary fiber on a Nutrition Facts Panel, it remains undetermined as to whether or not they are as beneficial for cholesterol lowering, weight loss and blood sugar regulation as are intact fibers.
+Increasingly, you see isolated fibers added to traditionally low fiber foods, there’s High Fiber V8 Vegetable Juice and Progresso High Fiber Canned Soups.
+While these added fibers may increase the total grams of dietary fiber on a Nutrition Facts Panel, it remains undetermined as to whether or not they are as beneficial for cholesterol-lowering, weight loss, and blood sugar regulation as are intact fibers.